 While the most epic of all Oregon lighthouses is the Cape Arago Light, and the nearby Shore Acres State Park is phenomenal, visiting these spots is really far out of the way.
 If you feel like you can’t end your Washington / Oregon road trip without seeing enormous waves crashing into cliffs and without staring at a far-off lighthouse dreaming about a different life in a different time, then visit, but it’s far.

 Tip: the Cape Meares Light in Oceanside, Oregon is really easy to access and you can get really close to the lens.
 It’s a favorite of ours.

 Besides the lighthouses, you can do tons of hiking along the Oregon Coast.
 While we tend to do the hikes that bring us down to the beach or out to a head in the water, there are several state parks that have trails leading up through the coastal forests.
 Cape Kiwanda has some beautiful hikes (Cannon Beach) as does Pistol River (Gold Beach).

 Florence and Newport are both good sized towns that really capture the Oregon Coast vibe.
 Newport actually hosts the largest wine event in Oregon, the Newport Seafood and Wine Festival.
 It’s pretty new but after two years it’s already gotten some great success and press.
 And you cannot forget Sea Lion Caves!!
 This is a must-stop if you’ve never taken an elevator through a cliff to a huge seaside cavern full of sea lions.

-This is enough to get you started on planning your West Coast road trip.
+This is enough to get you started on planning your West Coast road trip through Washington and Oregon.
 There are so many side trips you can take as you head south from the Seattle area, but just sticking to our plan is also a great way to guarantee an incredible experience.
-Check back for Part 2 of our West Coast road trip plan, as that’ll get you from the Redwoods all of the way to sunny San Diego!

 …and for your Pinterest planning…